 Educational Activities: workshops, field trips, trainings, research and tutoring

 MassVOTE is a nonpartisan organization and we do not discriminate based on any protected status under state or federal law.
 Young Civic Leader applicants may be asked to submit to one or more of the following: a panel interview, release of official transcripts / report cards, and providing recommendations or references.
-LGBTQ identified, female, and minority candidates are strongly encouraged to apply.
+People of color, LGBTQ identified, female candidates are strongly encouraged to apply.